miroslawmajka/cucumber-boilerplate/README.md

     ]
 }
 ```
-This specific one will start debuging the `chromedriver-cucumber` task.
+This specific one will start debugging the `chromedriver-cucumber` task.
 To use a different one defined in `package.json` you need to change the `runtimeArgs` second array value.